 What are my limits?

 The body can generally process one drink per hour, though again, this depends on a number of factors that differ for each individual.
 You can estimate your blood alcohol content with this calculator, but remember that this is a best guess based on your input, not a 100% accurate calculation.
-A blood alcohol content of .08 is the limit for driving, but you should never drink and get behind the wheel of a car.
-Plan to have a designated driver and stay safe.
+A blood alcohol content of 0.08 is the legal limit for driving, but you should never drink and get behind the wheel of a car.

 What is binge drinking?

-The Center for Disease Control describes binge drinking as a habitual pattern of alcohol consumption that elevates an individual’s blood alcohol content to .08 or above.
+The Center for Disease Control describes binge drinking as a habitual pattern of alcohol consumption that elevates an individual’s blood alcohol content to 0.08 or above.
 In a two-hour period, men typically need to have five drinks to reach this level while women need only four.
-Binge drinking is commonly done by college students and minors, with 90% of alcohol consumption by minors occurring during a binge, but binges affect the entire population.
-Over half of alcohol consumption by of-age individuals in the United States occurs during a binge as well.
+Binge drinking is commonly done by college students and minors, with 33% of college students and 14% of twelfth grade students admitting to binge drinking in the past two weeks (as of 2017).
+For comparison, in the same survey, 35% of college students and 18% of twelfth grade students reported being drunk in the past month, indicating that the majority of the students who drink binge drink.